Being Data-Pilled

 This has always been true, however, companies are now leaving so much more value on the table by not leveraging their data.
 Particularly unstructured data, which is now much easier to transform and operationalize using AI.

 • Analysis/ analytics bridge the gap between data and AI (like RNA bridges DNA to proteins).
-In traditional AI/ ML model development, you need to analyze performance metrics on validation/ testing datasets to assess how well the model is performing.
-Deeper error analysis can lead to uncovering poor quality data, or other ways to improve the model.
-When deploying models, you also need to measure and track its performance in production (ie analytics in the ML/ AI Ops loop).
+In traditional AI/ ML model development, you need to validate models on test datasets to assess how well the model is performing.
+Deeper error analysis can uncover poor quality data, or other ways to improve the model.
+When deploying models, you also need to measure and track its performance in production.

 • Similar to proteins, AIs are machines that can do work and take action.
 Analysis/ analytics can only give insight, not action.
 AI can do both.
 AIs are workhorses of data, just like proteins are workhorses of the cell.